Simplifying the Reinsch algorithm for the Baker-Campbell-Hausdorff series: Symmetric Baker--Campbell--Hausdorff formula

-We could define ``symmetric'' versions of the Goldberg coefficients, $g^S(w)$, and proceed with a fuller analysis along the lines above, but have not yet done so.
+We could define ``symmetric'' versions of the Goldberg coefficients, $g_{\scriptscriptstyle{S}}(w)$, and proceed with a fuller analysis along the lines above, but have not yet done so.
 We content ourselves (see Table II) with calculating $\#_n^S$ for the symmetric Baker--Campbell--Hausdorff expansion and comparing it with our explicit bound.
 Note $\#_{2n}^S = 0$, and that $\#_{2n+1}^S$ again saturates whenever $2n+1=p$ is an odd prime.
+(The only even prime, 2, has to be treated separately since now $\#_2^S=0$.)